 Each essay must be typed and have a minimum length of one full page not counting the restated question and bibliography (1.5 line spacing with 1" margins).
 Maximum length is two pages of text.
 Maps and illustrations are additional pages.
 The bibliography must have at least two sources (not including Wikipedia) to document your information.
 Footnotes may be added as needed.
 Short and long essays will be returned ungraded, as will hand-written essays.
 Essays handed in late will be penalized with a grade reduction.

 There are several ways to earn extra credit.
 You may attempt all.

 a) Atlas Exercises.
 In each section of the course, prior to the exam, there will be a set of atlas exercises for extra credit on topics relevant to the exam coverage.
 The extra credit exercises are found on the course homepage.
-Blue Scantron answer sheets will be distributed in class.
-The exercises are due no later than the due date stated on the exercise cover page.
-None will be accepted after the answers are distributed.
-Points will be added to the exam grade for each section according to the following formula:
+The exercises are due no later than the printed due date.
+Points will be added to the exam grade at the end of the section according to the following formula:

 100-90% correct = 8 extra credit points

 69-60% correct = 2 extra credit points